thottiamrp/modernweb-2019dec9/Labs/ch10-jQuerySelectors/README.md

 1. Create a subdirectory called `/scripts`

-1. Into `WIP/jQuery/scripts`, download jQuery from the website: `https://jquery.com/download/`
+1. Into `WIP\jQuery\scripts`, download jQuery from the website: `https://jquery.com/download/`

 	Get the latest compressed (minified) and uncompressed versions.

-	If you do not have internet access you can also copy the scripts from `/Labs/ch10-jQuerySelectors/scripts`
+	If you do not have internet access you can also copy the scripts from `\555intermediatemodernweb\scripts`

 1. Compare the uncompressed and compressed versions to see the difference.